ShitComunnistSays/wikitest/Como-atualizar-a-carteira.md

 1. Feche a carteira

-2. Instale o novo cliente do site ou github.
+2. Instale a carteira através do site ou github.

-3. Abra a carteira nova. ( atualizado )
+3. Inicie a carteira nova. ( atualizado )

 4. Faça um atalho a partir do arquivo 'zcore-qt.exe', em uma das seguintes pastas: